 Pattern Recognition as a Form of VR

 Perhaps a simplistic form of VR is using basic pattern recognition.
-Or in this case the process of viewing similar steps or actions taken over time and providing them as options to workflow participants.
+Or in this case the process of viewing similar steps or actions taken over time and providing them as options to workflow automation software participants.
 Systems can proactively search using heuristic algorithms to find these patterns or previously used files.
 Prompting users visually with these suggestions can prevent users from having to remember how they, or others, completed workflows previously.
 The key is to provide useful options to users, not overwhelm them with the myriad of actions others may have executed.

 Using VR in the Future